 Communicating with your staff in times of crisis, however, can be challenging.
-Here are 6 helpful tips to effectively deliver your emergency messages:
+Here are 6 helpful tips to effectively use emergency messaging:

 1. Few people can think clearly and logically in a crisis, so it is important to do so in advance, when you have time to be thorough.
-Brainstorm the worst-case scenarios.
-Ask yourself what you would do if the worst happened.
+Prepare worst-case scenarios.
+Ask yourself, what you would do if the worst happened.
 What if a fire broke out in your boiler room?
 Or a hurricane hit your building head-on?
 Or a train carrying hazardous waste derailed while passing your loading dock?

-2. Preconfigure emergency messages using templates and scripts that you can then customize as needed for each incident; this enables you to get notifications out more quickly.
+2. You can use preconfigure emergency messages in templates and scripts which you can customize as needed for each incident.
+This enables you to get notifications out more quickly.
 Additionally, you can add automated National Weather Service alerts to your notification service.

-3. Create a message that can be digested in 30-45 seconds.
+3. Create a message that digests in 30-45 seconds.
 Write the message at no higher than a sixth-grade reading level to accommodate a diverse and possibly alarmed population.
 Common applications, including Microsoft Word, have tools to determine the reading level of a message.